amihaiOff/dotfiles/README.md

 - One dark theme
 - tab shifter (might not be in use)
 - forest night (might not be in use)

+## Using stow for symlinks
+1. Create folder in this repo.
+2. Use `stow -t [target_folder] [source folder]`
+This will create a symlink for all files in source folder, in the target folder.
+Any additional files in targer folder will remain untouched.
+For any file that already exists in the target folder the operation will fail.